Content on this page was generated by AI and has not been manually reviewed.

 Can I use ghost vpn for torrenting?

 Some ghost VPNs support P2P on specific servers.
 If torrenting is important to you, look for servers optimized for P2P, clear policies, and no-logs commitments.
-Microsoft edge secure network vpn review
+Vpn for edge free: an in-depth, user-friendly guide to private, fast browsing with edge-friendly VPNs 2026

 How do I choose between ghost vpn providers?